airshipit/docs/doc/source/airship2/layering.rst

 Kustomize is very good at layering patches on top of resources, but has some weakness when performing substitution/replacement type operations, i.e., taking information from one document and injecting it into another document.
-This operation is very critical to Airship from a de-duplication perspective, since the same information (e.g. a Kubernetes version or some networking information) would be needed in multiple resources.
+This operation is very critical to Airship from a deduplication perspective, since the same information (e.g. a Kubernetes version or some networking information) would be needed in multiple resources.
 Replacement helps satisfy the DRY principle.
 Although Kustomize has a few